-- 1. Remove the vent cover from the return air duct or air conditioner. - 2.
+- 1. Remove the vent cover grill from the return air duct or the grill from the air conditioner ceiling assembly. - 2.
 Remove the filter. - 3.
 Wash, rinse, and dry the filter.
 If the filter does not come clean, or is damaged, replace it with a new filter.
 Do not substitute other types of filters, as this may restrict air flow and cause other issues.
 Do not operate the air conditioners without filters. - 4.
 Reinstall the filter on the cover, and place it back into the vent. - 5.
 Repeat the process for each return air vent.